neuecc/Utf8Json/README.md

 | SkipWhiteSpace | Skip whitespace. |
 | ReadNext | Skip JSON token. |
 | ReadNextBlock | Skip JSON token with sub structures(array/object).
 This is useful for create deserializer. |
+| ReadNextBlockSegment | Read next block and returns there array-segment.
 | ReadIsNull | If is null return true. |
 | ReadIsBeginArray | If is '[' return true. |
 | ReadIsBeginArrayWithVerify | If is '[' return true. |